 During the first semester, you will learn statistical programming, a very important skill for a statistician or data scientist.
 The second half of the semester, you will learn how to infer the effects of treatments/interventions, both in randomized and observational (e.g., register based) studies when you take the course in causal inference.
 The teachers on this course are all recognized researchers within the field of causal inference.
 Parallel to these two courses, that are given on half-time, you tailor your degree by choosing among a selection of elective courses.

 During the second semester, you will develop your writing, analysis and research skills through writing a master's thesis.
 The master's thesis course is given on half-time during the whole semester and parallel to this course you take optional courses.

 Optional courses during the second semester can be a course in any subject, incl.
 Statistics and Mathematical Statistics, as long as you meet the eligibility requirements.
 Optional courses are applied for in open competition.

 The choice of electives the first semester is made after a discussion with the program coordinator or the study advisor after you have received information about admission to the program.
 You are guaranteed a place on elective courses equivalent of full-time studies, but there is no guarantee of first choice.
 Moreover, some of the electives require specific Mathematics courses or proficiency in Swedish (if the course is given in Swedish), which might limit your choices.
-The elective courses available this year is listed below together with the required knowledge for entry.
+The elective courses available this year are listed below together with the required knowledge for entry.

-During the first half of the semester, the following electives are offered: Probability Theory 2 (requires a course in basic calculus or equivalent knowledge), Multivariate Data Analysis (requires courses in basic calculus and linear algebra or equivalent knowledge), and Linear Algebra.
+During the first half of the semester, the following electives are offered: Probability Theory 2 (requires a course in basic calculus or equivalent knowledge), Multivariate Data Analysis (requires courses in basic calculus and linear algebra or equivalent knowledge), and Linear Algebra (requires proficiency in Swedish).

-During the second half of the semester, these electives are offered: Big Data and high-dimensional data analysis, Stochastic Processes (requires Probability Theory 2), Calculus for Engineers and Linear Algebra (video lectures).
+During the second half of the semester, these electives are offered: Big Data and high-dimensional data analysis, Inference Theory 2 (requires Probability Theory 2), Calculus for Engineers (requires proficiency in Swedish) and Linear Algebra (requires proficiency in Swedish) (video lectures).

 All Mathematics courses offered are basic level courses given in Swedish.